My breast cancer story.

 A breast cancer diagnosis at 34 is still daunting.

-But it never occurred to me that I might not be here, that it might kill me, and it still doesn’t.
+It never occurred to me that I might not be here, that it might kill me, and it still doesn’t.
 I think that is how I am wired, and that’s probably why I cope with it quite well.
 People have said all along that I am quite regimented with cancer.
 That I don’t have a mass of emotion when I go near it.
 I think the reason I am like that it because from day one there has been a plan.

 Right at the beginning it was “you’ll have your chemo form this date to that date, you then have your surgery on this date”.
 As long as I have a plan, I can mentally deal with it.
 It is when I am waiting on dates for things to start that I get a bit more… “I just want to know what is going to happen”.